tw-bc-group/tw-wallet-backend/docs/adr/0001-verifiable-claim.md

 ## Context

-1. healthy claim do not save to blockchain
+1. issuer should have a choice to save claim proof to blockchain
+2. if save claim proof to blockchain, issuer can revoke claim in the future

 ## Decision